 It’s told from the mother, father, and one daughter’s point of view.
 The struggles of a husband and wife separated for almost a decade were heartbreaking, but the way it was laid out had me confused and frustrated.

 This is a domestic noir that will scare the pants off most mothers.
 It’s compulsively readable.

 Blythe Conner comes from a long line of bad mothers, but she’s determined not to be one.
 When she has Violet, she struggles to connect with her.

 The reader is left wondering if Blythe is a mother who sees the worst in her child or if there really is something off with Violet.
 Something that even her husband can’t see.
 There is a reason this domestic thriller was chosen by GMA.
-It is that good.
+It is that good and a must if you are looking for a book for fall.

 While most of Balson’s work focuses on the Holocaust, this work focuses on life before the war, when Jewish businesses started to be taken away, and after the war in displacement camps.